wp-plugins/codepeople-post-map/readme.txt

 **Premium Features:**

+*   Allows to load all points that belong to a specific category.
+*   Allows to load the points associated to all posts.
 *   The location information and description may be used in posts search.
 *   Allows to associate multiple Google maps points to each post/page.
 *   Allows to draw routes through points in the same post.
 *   Allows to associate the Google maps with any public post_type in WordPress.
 *   In non singular webpages, Google Maps display a map for each post.

+Note 1: To display all points that belong to a specific category, it is required to insert the following shortcode [codepeople-post-map cat=3].
+The number 3 represent the category ID, replace this number by the corresponding category's ID.
+To insert the code directly in a template, the snippet of code is:

+            <?php echo do_shortcode('[codepeople-post-map cat=3]'); ?>

+Note 2: To display all points in the website, use -1 as the category's ID: [codepeople-post-map cat=-1] or  <?php echo do_shortcode('[codepeople-post-map cat=-1]'); ?> for template.

 If you want more information about this plugin or another one don't doubt to visit my website:

 [http://wordpress.dwbooster.com](http://wordpress.dwbooster.com "CodePeople WordPress Repository")